NicoZweifel/bevy_eidolon/README.md

 This is a generic instanced material, mostly as a high-performance replacement for gizmos.
 I am planning to use this as a base for other instanced materials by allowing shader overwrites, similar to the `MaterialExtension` in bevy.

-## Who is this for?
+## What is this for?

-This won't have complex lighting support or anything like that.
-It's mostly about the infrastructure for instanced rendering.
+Drawing a lot of instances (millions) that require GPU-driven drawing with no transparency/alpha masking and need some variation in scale, or color etc. but can't be reasonably done with the default material pipeline, like assemblies for foliage or grass.

+**I don't want this to become a monster material that supports everything.**

-The standard implementations will only ever support simple colors and shapes.
+The standard implementation will only ever support simple colors, shapes and basic features.

+However, there is an example on how to use the standard pbr lighting, and I want to focus on composability and declarativity to make it as simple as possible to write new features as custom materials.

 ## Notes

-- Completely ignores bevy's `Transform` currently.
-Might change that soon, but it's not a priority.
 - Uses a custom pipeline for the `VisibilityRange` because of conflicting indices with the standard pipeline.
 Might also be replaced by something else in the future.
 - I am open to discussions about the API (cover some shapes, simple cases), for now it's just a proof of concept.
 - This is a WIP.
 Eventually a nice API will exist and probably a way to overwrite/customize shaders.